mattvildibill/ltm-voice-assistant/README.md

 - SQLite persistence via SQLModel (`ltm.db` by default).
 - Simple frontend (`frontend/index.html`) with two tabs:
   - **Capture**: record audio and send it to the API.
-  - **Insights & Q&A**: browse stored entries with metadata (emotions, topics, entities, word counts), view stats, ask grounded questions, and hold a conversation with your memories.
+  - **Insights & Q&A**: browse stored entries with metadata (emotions, topics, entities, word counts), view stats, ask grounded questions, hold a conversation with your memories, and generate weekly/monthly recaps.
 - Daily prompt helper at `GET /prompt/daily`.

 ### Insights endpoints (new)